navysealtf9k/Mathematical-Statistics/README.md

-# Mathematical-Statistics
-Code on a variety of theoretical topics from nonparametric regression to Bayesian posterior distributions and sampling techniques

 ### REPO Contents
-This repo contains my codes on a variety of theoretical topics in Statistics.
-You can learn more about the work I have done in this course throughout the semester by referring to the table below.
-It provides a brief description of the contents of this repository as follows:
+This repo contains my codes on a variety of theoretical topics in Statistics, from nonparametric regression to Bayesian posterior distributions and sampling techniques, that are very useful in today's world.
+You can learn more about the work I have done in this course by referring to the table below.
+It provides a brief description of the contents of each folder in this repository

 Folder Name | Description | Link